For our final article of the year, we look ahead to 2021 and lay out six predictions for the cross-border payments industry.

 A key lesson from 2020 was that the market doesn’t react in a uniform way when it comes to pricing.
 In fact, as this chart from October shows, different cross-border payment companies react in very different – and even opposing – ways to market shifts.

-In 2021 this phenomenon will continue, with pricing volatility remaining high not only due to differing reactions from different companies, but also further developments in the market as areas such as travel open up.
+This phenomenon will continue in 2021, with pricing volatility remaining high not only due to differing reactions from different companies, but also further developments in the market as areas such as travel open up.

 5. Cross-border e-commerce continues growth